nimiq/community/_posts/2017-12-22-setting-up-nodejs_miner.md

 This only applies when you increase the number of workers to a large number, but your hashrate isn't going up.
 In this case, it may be because you're hitting [the default limit on the number of workers from libuv](http://docs.libuv.org/en/v1.x/threadpool.html). @Marvin from discord says that:

 > "v8's libuv limits the thread pool for AsyncWorker's by default, depending on your system configuration and node build.
-You can overwrite its default using the environment variable UV_THREADPOOL_SIZE i.e. run the node using env UV_THREADPOOL_SIZE=<threads> node index.js --miner=<threads> <args>.
+You can overwrite its default using the environment variable UV_THREADPOOL_SIZE i.e. run the node using env UV_THREADPOOL_SIZE=<threads> nimiq --miner=<threads> <args>.
 Note that using all resources of an machine can render it unusable... 👍"

 In this case, set the environmental variable `UV_THREADPOOL_SIZE` to a larger value before running the Node.js miner.